alwaysmesmerizingyou/Stability-AI/README.md

 ## Usage

+1. Enter your Stability AI API key (only required on first use)
-1. Enter a detailed description of the image you want to generate in the prompt box
+2. Enter a detailed description of the image you want to generate in the prompt box
-2. (Optional) Add a negative prompt to exclude unwanted elements
+3. (Optional) Add a negative prompt to exclude unwanted elements
-3. Adjust the number of generation steps (more steps = higher quality but slower generation)
+4. Adjust the generation parameters:
+   - Steps: More steps = higher quality but slower generation
+   - Guidance Scale: Higher values make the output closer to the prompt
-4. Click "Generate Image"
+5. Click "Generate Image"
-5. Wait for the image to be generated (this may take some time)
+6. Wait for the image to be generated
-6. Download the image or generate a new one
+7. Download the image or generate a new one

 ## Notes

-- The first generation might take longer as the model loads
+- Your API key is stored locally in your browser's local storage
-- For best results, be specific in your prompts
+- For best results, be specific and detailed in your prompts
-- The free tier of the Hugging Face Inference API has rate limits
+- The generation time depends on the number of steps and server load

 ## License